jfedorov/gromacs/docs/install-guide/index.rst

 Other compiler, library, and OS versions are tested less frequently.
 For details, you can have a look at the
-`continuous integration server used by GROMACS <https://gitlab.com/gromacs/gromacs/>`_, which uses GitLab runner on a local k8s x86 cluster with NVIDIA and AMD GPU support.
+`continuous integration server used by GROMACS <https://gitlab.com/gromacs/gromacs/>`_, which uses GitLab runner on a local k8s x86 cluster with NVIDIA, AMD, and Intel GPU support.

-We test irregularly on ARM v8, Cray, Power8, Power9,
-Google Native Client and other environments, and with other compilers and compiler versions, too.
+We test irregularly on ARM v8, Fujitsu A64FX, Cray, Power9, and other environments, and with other compilers and compiler versions, too.